vitorm04/docs.pt-br/docs/architecture/grpc-for-wcf-developers/service-mesh.md

 ### <a name="inspect-services-in-the-linkerd-dashboard"></a>Inspecionar serviços no painel do Linkerd

-Inicie o painel do Linkerd usando a CLI do `linkerd`.
+Abra o painel do Linkerd usando a CLI do `linkerd`.

 ```console
 linkerd dashboard